Re-appropriation Framework (RAF)

 Foundational Principles

-RAF supports change through two complementary approaches, on the one hand by developing concrete local alternatives and on the other by improving existing institutions where this is possible.
+RAF supports change through two complementary approaches developing concrete local alternatives, and improving existing institutions where possible.
 These principles aim to ensure that transformation remains ambitious, fair, adaptive, and beneficial for organizations, communities, and society as a whole.
 The RAF is intended as an instrument for shared evolution rather than a simple organizational framework.

 1. Federation